Revealed: Ambulance delays cause ‘severe harm’ to record 6,000 patients a month

 She said: “Trust leaders are doing everything they can to provide patients with safe, high-quality care but they know patients face lengthy handover delays far too often, contributing to avoidable harm.”

-The AACE’s estimates on harm, based on a clinical review, show that 9% of handover delays lasting more than 60 minutes result in “severe harm”, while 23 per cent lead to “moderate harm”.
+The AACE’s estimates on harm, based on a clinical review, show that 9 per cent of handover delays lasting more than 60 minutes result in “severe harm”, while 23 per cent lead to “moderate harm”.

 Figures last week revealed ambulance response times had hit record low levels in December as patients with the most urgent and life-threatening conditions waited 10 minutes for an ambulance on average.
 Response times to these patients should be seven minutes.

-Patients in the second most urgent category, for patients with suspected strokes, waited 90 minutes – the worst on record.
+Patients in the second most urgent category, those with suspected strokes, waited 90 minutes – the worst on record.

 Almost 64,000 patients waited more than an hour to be moved from ambulances into A&Es according to the latest NHS England data.
 That was the worst on record and far higher than October’s record of 52,000, according to figures from AACE.

-The figures come as an exclusive Savanta ComRes poll for The Independent reveals that 71 per cent of patients were not confident they would be seen at A&E within a reasonable timeframe and 70 per cent were not confident they would get an ambulance on time.
+The figures come as an exclusive Savanta poll for The Independent reveals that 71 per cent of patients were not confident they would be seen at A&E within a reasonable timeframe and 70 per cent were not confident they would get an ambulance on time.

 Only half of those surveyed said they were confident they would get life-saving care on time.